Botanical Name: Bignonia capreolata ‘Tangerine Beauty’

 The Native Americans used the species crossvine as a remedy for a number of physical conditions, including diphtheria, edema, headaches, and rheumatism.

-Hardiness Zone 6 – 9
+Florida Hardiness Zone 8 – 9